JSBelgrade/cfp/README.md

 Call for Papers for JS Belgrade Meetups.

-We are developers and Github is something that most of us are using everyday, so we decided to put CFP here.
+We are developers and GitHub is something that most of us use every day, so we decided to put CFP here.

-JS Belgrade Meetups are organized each month, we don't have exact date it depends on a various things, only "rule" is that they are on Saturday afternoon.
+JS Belgrade Meetups are organized every month.
+It's always a Saturday afternoon, and the exact dates are announced as soon as possible.

-So if you want to talk on one of the next JS Belgrade Meetups, here's how to apply:
+So if you want to talk in one of the next JS Belgrade Meetups, here's how to apply:

 ## How to apply